MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-azure-storage.md

 > [!NOTE]
 > * You must enable attachments for the table in Microsoft Dataverse first before using this feature.
 Learn more in [Create a table](/power-apps/maker/data-platform/data-platform-create-entity).
 > * The maximum per file upload size is 10 GB.

+## Enable Azure Blob Storage for timeline control

+To enable Azure Blob Storage for the timeline control:

+1. In the [Portal Management app](portal-management-app.md), within the **Website** section go to **Settings** > **New**, and add a new setting named **FileStorage/CloudStorageContainerName**, using the name of your container as the value.
+1. Create another setting named **FileStorage/CloudStorageAccount** with the value of your connection string.

+    To locate the value for FileStorage/CloudStorageAccount, get the connection string from the Azure portal:
+    1. Sign in to the [Azure portal](https://portal.azure.com).
+    1. Navigate to your storage account.
+    1. Select **Access Keys**.
+    1. In the resulting panel, locate the field labeled **Connection String**.
+Select the **Copy** icon next to the field for which you need to copy the value, and then paste that value into your new setting.

 ### Configure basic or multistep forms